Plumbing and Mechanical | Gas Test Guide

-This guide is to provide the residential homeowner, or occupant information the requirements for establishing or re-establishing fuel gas service to the property where they live.
-If the fuel gas service has been discontinued for any reason other than non-payment of a utility bill a permit and plumbing inspection will be required prior to resumption of service or the establishment of gas service.
-In order to resume or reestablish fuel gas service the following conditions must be met:
+This guide is to provide the residential homeowner, or occupant, information on the requirements for establishing or re-establishing fuel gas service to the property where they live.
+If the fuel gas service has been discontinued for any reason other than non-payment of a utility bill, a permit and plumbing inspection will be required prior to resumption of service or the establishment of gas service.
+In order to resume or re-establish fuel gas service the following conditions must be met:

-- A plumbing permit must be obtain by either the homeowner (see qualifying conditions) or a License Plumbing Contactor who has a current Master Plumbers License issued by the Texas State Plumbing Board and is registered with the City of Dallas as a Plumbing Contractor
+- A plumbing permit must be obtained by either the homeowner (see qualifying conditions) or a Licensed Plumbing Contactor who has a current Master Plumbers License issued by the Texas State Plumbing Board and is registered with the City of Dallas as a Plumbing Contractor

 Qualifying Conditions for Home Owners Exemption:

 To obtain a plumbing permit as a homeowner, (1) your property must have a homestead exemption that is filed with the county tax office; (2) you must own and occupy the property.
 If you obtain a homeowner permit you will be required to meet the same requirements of the plumbing code just as a plumbing contractor.

 The gas piping system must be tested with a diaphragm test gauge that is approved by the Dallas Plumbing Code.
 The tests consist of applying a test pressure of three (3) psig, the plumbing inspector must witness this test, and the test must be maintained for a minimum of 15 minuets.
 The test must include all the fuel gas piping starting at the gas meter and include the yard service and all structures located on the property.
 The plumbing inspector will need access to all structures and is required to inspect all fuel gas supplied appliances to insure proper installation and meet minimum safety requirements.